Supply Management Capability, Strategic Orientation and Firm Performance

 Abstract

-affects financial performance but only indirectly through operational performance and only for firms with stable strategic orientations (prospectors, analysers or defenders).
-In contrast,
+The findings reveal that supply management capability positively affects financial performance but only indirectly through operational performance and only for firms with stable strategic orientations (prospectors, analyzers or defenders).
+In contrast, strategically unstable businesses (reactors) lack a performance impact from supply management capability.

-management capability.
-Theoretically, this research advances understanding of the operational performance value of specific bundles of supply management capabilities by highlighting the necessity of strategic coherence for capability-driven performance gains.
-For practioners, these findings suggest that managers should prioritize building supply management capabilities only when their firms have a clear and stable strategy, as such investments yield no performance benefit in strategically incoherent contexts.
-The study opens avenues for future research on the dynamics of supply management during periods of strategic transition and the development of more granular capability measures.
+For practitioners, these findings suggest that managers should prioritize building supply management capabilities only when their firms have a clear and stable strategy, as such investments yield no performance benefit in strategically incoherent contexts.

 Original languageEnglish